F0lak/dm_open_ref/ref/obj/obj.md

 +   [procs (obj)](/ref/obj/proc.md)
 +   [vars (obj)](/ref/obj/var.md)

-There are two types of movable atoms+ objs and mobs.
+There are two types of movable atoms: objs and mobs.
 The difference between them is that a mob can be attached to a human player, and is also typically used for NPCs and creatures.
 The obj type is a little bit simpler and is typically used for objects in the environment,